Message from Danny Hanning, TOI President

 Message from Bryan Smith, TOI Executive Director

 Welcome to the Township Officials of Illinois website!
-It is our goal to provide you with full access to the services provided by TOI, our publications, as well as the tools you need as an elected official.
+We hope our website provides you with full access to our services, our publications, as well as the necessary tools you need as an elected official.

 Please contact our office if we can assist in any way.